YuriyPelykh/DevOps_online_Kyiv_2021Q4/m5/task5.1/readme.md

    - PCPU - is the time used by the current process, named in the "what" field.
  4. Changing personal information:
  ![Screen4](./task_images/Screenshot_4.png)
- 5. Got aquainted with the Linux help system, "man" and "info" commands.
+ 5. Got aquainted with the Linux help system, **man** and **info** commands.
 Got help on the previously discussed commands:
  ![Screen5](./task_images/Screenshot_5.png)
  Definition and description of any two keys for these commands:
-   - w: -s, --short - Using of the short format.
+   - w: **-s**, --short - Using of the short format.
 Don't print the login time, JCPU or PCPU times.
-   - w: -h, --no-header - Don't print the header.
+   - w: **-h**, --no-header - Don't print the header.
- 6. Exploration of the "more" and "less" commands using the help system.
+ 6. Exploration of the **more** and **less** commands using the help system.
 View the contents of files .bash* using commands:
  ![Screen6](./task_images/Screenshot_6.png)
  7. *Description in plans that you are working on laboratory work 1.
 (Tip: You should read the documentation for the finger command):
  ![Screen7](./task_images/Screenshot_7.png)
- 8. *Listing the contents of the home directory using the ls command, definition its files and directories.
+ 8. Listing the contents of the home directory using the **ls** command, definition its files and directories.
 (Hint: Use the help system to familiarize yourself with the ls command):
  ![Screen8](./task_images/Screenshot_8.png)

 ## Part 2

- 1. Examination of the tree command.
-Testing of applying a template, for example, display all files that contain a character c, or files that contain a specific sequence of characters.
+ 1. Examination of the **tree** command.
+Testing of applying a template, for example, display all files that contain a character "c", or files that contain a specific sequence of characters.
 List subdirectories of the root directory up to and including the second nesting level.
  ![Screen9](./task_images/Screenshot_9.png)
- 2. Command "file" can be used to determine the type of file (for example, text or binary):
+ 2. Command **file** can be used to determine the type of file (for example, text or binary):
  ![Screen10](./task_images/Screenshot_10.png)
  3. Improving the skills of navigating the file system using relative and absolute paths.
 Using symbol '~' we can go back to home directory from anywhere in the filesystem:
  ![Screen11](./task_images/Screenshot_11.png)
- 4. Consolidation of knowledges about various options for the ls command.
+ 4. Consolidation of knowledges about various options for the **ls** command.
 Examples of listing directories using different keys are below:
  ![Screen12](./task_images/Screenshot_12.png)
  Using the switches:
- -l - for list presentation of directory content;
+ **-l** - for list presentation of directory content;
- -a - displays all content of a directory including hidden files and current and parent directories (. and ..);
+ **-a** - displays all content of a directory including hidden files and current and parent directories (. and ..);
- -h - human readable file sizes.
+ **-h** - human readable file sizes.
  5. Performed the following sequence of operations:
    - creation of a subdirectory in the home directory:
    ![Screen13](./task_images/Screenshot_13.png)